-Dater Montessori offers breakfast and lunch to students on a daily basis.
-The breakfast program begins at 8:45 a.m. and ends at 9:10 a.m.
+Dater Montessori offers breakfast and lunch to students daily.
+The breakfast program begins at 8:40 a.m. and ends at 9:00 a.m.

 Children will sit at the tables designated for their class.
-All children are responsible for taking up their trays, removing all trash and wiping off their table.
+All children are responsible for taking up their trays, removing all trash, and wiping off their tables.
 Paraprofessionals will monitor the children at lunch and on the playground.